dstroud/dreamsequence_dev/README.md

 - Grid keys on the bottom left enable or disable the Arranger and Looping, respectively.

-- Page keys 1-4 extend the arranger beyond 16 steps (which can also be done incrementally with E1).
+- Page keys 1-4 scroll the view in 16-segment chunks (scrolling can also be done incrementally with E1).
 Note that the arranger view does not follow the playhead off-screen so it's up to you to adjust the view to keep track of it.

 - The last three keys on the bottom of the rightmost column switch between Arranger, Chord, and Seq views.